SRI17803/SRI17803/README.md

 ---

-### 💡 Waste to Wealth
-A platform that allows people to drop waste at collection hubs in return for redeemable points.
-🎯 **Contribution:** UI/UX Design, Front-End (HTML/CSS/JS)
-🎁 **Highlights:** Points redeemable as Amazon gift cards.

----

-### 🚨 Undertrial Prisoners Hackathon App
+### 🚨 Judex – Undertrial Prisoners Hackathon App
-A legal access platform built in a 24-hour hackathon.
+A legal access platform built in a 24-hour hackathon to support undertrial prisoners.
 🏆 **Awarded:** *Founder’s Choice Award*
 🧩 **Role:** Designed the full-stack app with a strong UI
 🔧 **Built With:** HTML, CSS, JavaScript

----

-### 🧠 RAG Bot with External Data
-Built a Retrieval-Augmented Generation chatbot using large language models.
-📌 **Focus:** NLP, LLM Integration, External Data Retrieval
-🎯 **Purpose:** Accurate contextual answering beyond model limitations.

 ---